Humanities/Arts Exam > Humanities/Arts Notes > History Class 12 > Chapter Notes: Kings, Farmers, and Towns

 Divine kings

-• The Prayaga Prashasti (also known as the Allahabad Pillar Inscription) composed in Sanskrit by Harishena, the court poet of Samudragupta, arguably the most powerful of the Gupta rulers (c. fourth century CE).
+• The Prayaga Prashasti (also known as the Allahabad Pillar Inscription), written in Sanskrit by Harishena, the court poet of Samudragupta, arguably the most powerful Gupta ruler (around the fourth century CE), illustrates this.
+Histories of the Gupta rulers have been reconstructed from literature, coins, and inscriptions, including prashastis, which were poems praising kings and their patrons.

 5. A Changing Countryside